-Now this secret work will be explored in an event at Trent Park – the place where it happened.
+Now this secret work was explored in an event at Trent Park – the place where it happened.
 The project has been made possible by a grant from the Heritage Lottery Fund (HLF).

-Pascal Theatre Company, working with Middlesex University, The Jewish Military Museum, The Jewish Museum and the Wiener Library, will train up 20 young volunteers to undertake the research needed to pull the information together.
-Trent Park is currently home to Middlesex University where the performance is scheduled for 22 July, 2012.
+Pascal Theatre Company, working with Middlesex University, The Jewish Military Museum, The Jewish Museum and the Wiener Library, trained up 20 young volunteers to undertake the research needed to pull the information together.
+Trent Park is currently home to Middlesex University where the performance took place on 22 July, 2012.

 Nazi prisoners, including many generals and other high-ranking officers, lived a relatively comfortable existence in the mansion, previously the home of the Sassoon family, and where Charlie Chaplin and Lawrence of Arabia had once been house guests.
 The British plan was to make the POW’s feel relaxed enough to discuss issues among themselves, unaware that every room throughout the building was bugged.

-Young people working on the project will be recruited from students and graduates at the University as well as volunteers from the North London Jewish Community.
-They will have access to transcripts of the original recordings held in the National Archives.
+Young people working on the project were recruited from students and graduates at the University as well as volunteers from the North London Jewish Community.
+They were given access to transcripts of the original recordings held in the National Archives.

-A subsequent performance of the resulting drama will be held at The Jewish Museum in 2013 and a permanent record of the project will be available at the University and the Jewish Military Museum.
+A subsequent performance of the resulting drama was held at The Jewish Museum in 2013 and a permanent record of the project is available at the University and the Jewish Military Museum.

 For the Heritage Lottery Fund, Head of HLF London Sue Bowers said: “This is a fascinating but little-known slice of national history which underlines the vital contribution made by this group of refugees.
 The young people taking part will help ensure that the story is much more widely known while at the same time gaining a range of valuable skills.”